Pain-Brioche/COM3D2-How-to/Use_NPR.md

 ```_EmissionCustomBlend```
 0 Emission is added to the ```_MainTex``` color
 1 Compare ```_MainTex``` and leave the brighter color
-Example of Emission map (UV map > Emission Map > In game result with SC help)
+Example of Emission map (UV map > Emission Map > In game result (with SC help)
 ![Example of a EmissionMap](Pictures/Emission_map_example.png)

 #### 6.```_RimLightMap``` / ```_RimLightColor``` / ```_RimLightValue``` / ```_RimLightPower``` / ```_RimLightCustomBlend```
 Replaces the classic RimLight from COM shaders.
  ```_RimLightMap```
- Supperposed on the UV Map, allows to choose where the RimLight will be.
+ Supperposed on the UV Map, allows to choose where and if the RimLight will be displayed, a fully black map disable RimLight.
  ```_RimLightColor```
  Something to do about color of the RimLight :p
  ```_RimLightValue```